yihuai-gao/arx5-sdk/README.md

 ```sh
 sudo udevadm control --reload-rules && sudo systemctl restart systemd-udevd && sudo udevadm trigger
 ```
-Finally, reconnect your adapter and run
+Finally, reconnect your adapter and run (This line should be run every time after plugging the usb-can adaptor)
 ```sh
 sudo ip link set up can0 type can bitrate 1000000
 ```